ProjectBots/JsonExplorer/README.md

 easy changing of values
 very customizeable search
 saving as "pretty" json or as "one line" json
+exporting objects/arrays into a new file (search compatible!)

 //TODO
 import Objects/Arrays to view
 merge Object/Arrays into view
-extract Objects/Arrays into a new file